NEED HELP WITH YOUR MOVE?

 Help your kids feel at home before they feel homesick.
 Set up their rooms right away.
 Try to keep schedules as normal as possible, and be there to talk at mealtimes and bedtime.
 Call neighbors to find other children the same age.
 Sign up for one or two activities that will interest your children and help them meet new friends.
 Give lots of encouragement when kids tell you about their school experiences.
 Remember to set aside family time.

 Your kids will eventually forgive you for moving.
 Remember that behavioral changes will likely disappear as children adapt to their new environment.
 Don’t be afraid to get professional help, however, if you feel it’s necessary.
 The stress of moving isn’t easy for parents, but with patience and enthusiasm, you’ll be rewarded with children who feel safe, happy and secure in their new home.
-Email Us for more information.
+Contact Us for more information and/or with your questions.